 If you’ve ever tried to localize your software with spreadsheets then you’ll know how hard it is to coordinate between product manager, translator, proofreader, programmer, and client.
 Your collaboration options are limited to email threads and Skype chat.
 By managing the whole software localization process from one place you have access to awesome collaboration options.
 You can provide context for your translators.
 You can add comments for your programmers.
 You can even ask someone how their day’s going and tag your colleagues so that they know when they receive a message from you.
 You’re no longer using outdated technology to perform one of the most cutting-edge practices on earth.

 Let’s say that your client doesn’t fire you.
 Apparently, they don’t mind waiting forever for their software localization project to be completed.
 That’s definitely a plus.
 But the lengthy delays of localizing with spreadsheets will still cost you more in the long run.
 More hours.
 More people.
 More time spent correcting your work.
-Which means less profit per project and fewer projects overall.
-Spreadsheets suck for software localization.
+This means less profit per project and fewer projects overall.
+Spreadsheets don't work for software localization.
 It’s like trying to calculate pi without a calculator.
 You can do it.
 But there’s room for human error and omissions.
 And frankly, why would you task yourself with something so complicated when there’s a handy tool at your fingertips ready to do it for you?